Andrew Huberman Breathing Methods vs Daoist Internal Observation

-Recently I watched a video from Stanford neuroscientist Andrew Huberman.
-His widely discussed methods—physiological sigh, box breathing, cyclic hyperventilation—are grounded in modern neuroscience and promise rapid effects in about five minutes.
+Andrew Huberman’s methods—physiological sigh, box breathing, cyclic hyperventilation—are grounded in neuroscience and yield rapid effects in minutes.

 Physiological Sigh